NirmeenYousuf/greenQuote/README.md

 4. Better Test coverage on API
 5. Test coverage on FE
 6. Since we are using Session based cookies for authentication, implemeting CSRF token protection also for more security.
+7. Right now, passwords are simple stored as plain text in DB as it was just an assignment.
+But for actual applications, they should always be encrypted and stored.